wangxiaochuTHU/yakf/README.md

     use rand::prelude::*;

     #[derive(Debug)]
-    /// define a custom struct to be the state. e.g., BikeState, has a 2-D vector x and a timestamped time t. pub struct BikeState {
+    /// define a custom struct to be the state. e.g., BikeState, has a 2-D vector x (x[0]: position, x[1]: velocity) and a timestamped time t. pub struct BikeState {
         pub x: OVector<f64, U2>,
         pub t: Epoch,